MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 <!-- ====================================================================== -->
 ## The DOM tab

 The **DOM** tab provides a general debugging view of the DOM tree.
-The **DOM** tab shows all the elements of the webpage in the 3D canvas.
-The elements' X and Y coordinates in the 3D canvas match their coordinates in the webpage.
-The elements' Z coordinates are based on how deeply nested the elements are in the DOM tree.
+The **DOM** tab shows all the elements of the webpage in the 3D canvas:

 ![The DOM tab](index-images/dom-tab.png)

+An element's X and Y coordinates in the 3D canvas match the element's coordinates in the webpage.
+An element's Z coordinate is based on how deeply nested the element is in the DOM tree.

 <!-- ------------------------------ -->
 #### Nesting level for page (slider)

 The slider controls how many levels of the DOM tree are displayed in the 3D canvas.
 The value displayed next to the slider indicates the maximum depth of the elements that are displayed in the 3D canvas.
 Dragging the slider to the left causes the outermost layers to peel away until you are left with a nesting level set to `1`, which displays only the furthest-back element in the DOM.
-To remove some of the clutter, drag the slider.
-It helps you get a closer look at what is happening in the lower levels.
+To remove some of the clutter, drag the slider, to get a closer look at what's happening in the lower levels.

 ###### Reset button